sdz7121211/oryx/README.md

 ## Setting up CDH

-A CDH 4.3+ cluster with the `hdfs` service enabled, is required to run the Computation Layer.
+A CDH 4.3+ cluster, with the `hdfs` service enabled, is required to run the Computation Layer in distributed mode.
 The distributed Computation Layer further requires the `yarn` service, which enables "MapReduce v2".
-That is, it requires the normal "MR2" version of CDH, and not the "MR1" version.
+That is, it requires the normal version of CDH, and not the `mr1` version.

 If a cluster is not available, a simple single-node cluster can be set up:
 [Installing CDH4 with YARN on a Single Linux Node in Pseudo-distributed mode](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH4/latest/CDH4-Quick-Start/cdh4qs_topic_3_3.html)